Aurizon

 In 2021, a major corporate change was foreshadowed when Aurizon sought to acquire rail operator One Rail Australia.
 The corporate regulator, the Australian Competition and Consumer Commission, approved the sale subject to One Rail Australia's coal-haulage business in New South Wales and Queensland being divested.
 Aurizon's purchase of One Rail Australia's assets not subject to divestiture occurred in July 2022.
 Divestiture of the remaining assets occurred on sale to Magnetic Rail Group on 17 February 2023.

+The company in 2023 was Australia's largest rail-based transport business, transporting more than 250 million tonnes (246 million long tons) of commodities per year.

 QR National

-The QR National brand was established in the 2004–05 financial year when Queensland Rail's coal, bulk and containerised business units were brought under one banner.
+The QR National brand was established in the 2004-05 financial year when Queensland Rail's coal, bulk and containerised business units were brought under one banner.

 The company's major traffic at the time was coal, both for export and domestic power generation, in Queensland.
 In 2005, QR National started to operate export coal services in the New South Wales Hunter Valley.
 By 2008, its operations extended across the entire mainland other than the Northern Territory when their first Melbourne–Perth intermodal container service started.
 In August 2008, QR National took over the operation of Melbourne–Horsham container service for Wimmera Container Line, after Pacific National withdrew its service.